Angry Harry

 Indeed, the opposite is true.
 The more domestic violence that there is - or, more accurately, the more domestic violence that there appears to be - against women, the more can feminists justify their jobs, their empires, their funding and their ideology.
 The last thing that they would want is to see domestic violence reduced.

-As a result of all this, men who are facing desperate 'relationship' situations, perhaps often believing that they might be about to lose their homes and their children (and having nowhere to turn for effective help) might well explode into violence - with much justification in my view - whereas women who are feeling just as hostile (though, usually, with lesser real justification, since, for example, they are hardly likely to lose their homes or their children) can happily avail themselves of free and aggressive professional support!
+As a result of all this, men who are facing desperate 'relationship' situations, perhaps often believing that they might be about to lose their homes and their children (and having nowhere to turn for effective help) might well explode into violence - with much justification in my view - whereas women who are feeling just as hostile (though, usually, with lesser real justification, since, for example, they are hardly likely to lose their homes or their children) can happily avail themselves of free and aggressive professional support.

 Further, of course, women are calmed (and armed) with the comforting knowledge they will almost invariably win their cases.

-Indeed, the words, "I'm leaving you," emanating from the mouth of a woman has a significantly different meaning to when such words are spoken by a man; particularly when there is a home and children involved.
+Indeed, the words, "I'm leaving you," emanating from the mouth of a woman has a significantly different meaning in comparison to when such words are spoken by a man; particularly when there is a home and children involved.

 In short; women nowadays do not need to act violently.
 They can win hands down just by using the 'system'.